-Check the air pressure in both tires.
-The air pressure should not be more than 30 PSI (pounds per square inch).
+(Models with pneumatic tires) Check the air pressure in both tires.
+The air pressure should be between 15 PSI and 20 PSI (pounds per square inch).

 Keep both tires equally inflated to help prevent machine from pulling to one side.